bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

   set a feerate below the minimum the local node will permit.
-This can help work around a potential bug in another LN node implementation or can be used to eliminate fee contention as a source of problems in partly trusted channels.
+This can help work around a potential bug in another LN node implementation or can be used to eliminate fee contention as a source of problems in partly trusted channels. {% assign timestamp="39:52" %}

 - [Core Lightning #5492][] adds User-level Statically Defined Tracepoints (USDT) and the means to use them.
 These allow users to probe the internal operation of their node for debugging without introducing any significant overhead when tracepoints aren't being used.
-See [Newsletter #133][news133 usdt] for the previous inclusion of USDT support into Bitcoin Core.
+See [Newsletter #133][news133 usdt] for the previous inclusion of USDT support into Bitcoin Core. {% assign timestamp="45:52" %}

 - [Eclair #2680][] adds support for the quiescence negotiation protocol that is required by the [splicing protocol][topic splicing] proposed